-A few lines before Trotzky informs us that the differences existing between the Social Democrat and the Nasche Slovo", considerable at first, had diminished Not only Trotzky, but Martov, was at one time a member of the editorial staff of the Nasche Slovo"; Martov however resigned his post later on account of the remorseless criticism exercise by comrade Lenin, and of the increase of revolutionary communist elements among the editors.
-After the paper had finally passed into the hands of the left wing of the editorial staff, that is, into Trotzky's hands, these three points of dispute remained the question of defaitism, the question of civil war or peace, an the question of the character of the impending Russian revolution
+A few lines before Trotzky informs us that rences "existing between the "Social Democrat" and differences Nasche Slovo", considerable at first, "had diminished" Not only Trotzky, but Martov, was at one time a member of the chiperial staff of the "Nasche Slovo"; Martov however resigned his post later on account of the remorsoless criticism exercises. by comrade Lenin, and of the increase of revolutionary communist elements among the editors.
+After the paper had finally passed into the hands of the left wing of the editorial staff, that is, into Trotzky's hands, these three points of dispute remained the question of defaitism, the question of civil war or peace, and the question of the character of the impending Russian revolution.

-Lenin stood for the defeat of the national bourgeoisie, he impressed upon the workers the necessity of the defeat of their own bourgeoisie.
-Trotzky was opposed to thist
+Lenin wood for the defeat of the national bourgeoisie, he impressed upon the workers the necessity of the defeat of their own "hourgeoisie-Troizky was opposed to this!

-Lenin stood for civil war-Trotzky opposed it!
-Lenin stood for the democratic dictatorship of the proletariat and peasantry-Trotzky opposed it!
-Here, as Lenin, pointed out, he caused great confusion with his Left phrase on permanent revolution.
-In this last point Trotzky gave the impression of being more Left than Lenin.
+Lenin stood for civil war.-Trotzky opposed it!

+Lenin stood for the democratic dictatorship of the proictarist and peasantry-Trotzky opposed it!
+Here, as Lenin pointed out, he caused great confusion with his Left phrase on "permanent productions" in the left phrase on permanent out, he caused great confusion with his left phrase on permanent revolution".
+In this last point Trotzky gave the impression of being more Left that Lenin.
 He was not content with the mere dictatorship of the proletariat and peasantry, but demanded permanent revolution.
-Here we have merely a turther example of what Lenin impressed upon us for so many years with regard to Trotkzy: a Right policy with regard to daily questions of actual practice, but stillully disguised in the phraseology of the vist Party.
+Here we have merely a further example of what Lenin impressed upon us for so many years with regard to Trotkey: a Right policy with regard to daily questions of actual practice, but skilfully disguised in the phraseology of the Left.

 A fourth difference must however be added to these three one not mentioned by comrade Trotzky: the difference in the question of the Second and Third Internationals.
-Lenin, at the head of the Zimmerwald Left, stood for immediate ropture with the Second International and with Kautsky, and for the founding of the Third International.
+Lenin, at the head of the Zimmerwald Leit, stood for immediate rupture with the Second International and with Kautsky, and for the founding of the Third International.
 Trotzky, and the pro-Kautsky Centre were against this.